 On connection

-The confidant men don't have
+The confidant gap: why men have fewer people to talk to

-By Cody, Founder of CallByrd · May 25, 2026 · 5 min read
+By Cody, Founder of CallByrd · May 25, 2026 · 7 min read

 Grounded in the research cited below.
 Clinical review by a licensed practitioner is being added.
 Our editorial standards